Node Install - Docker Image

 Sandfly High-Level Overview

-We recommend you start more than one node container for normal operation.
+We recommend starting more than one node container for normal operation.
 Each new node container provides 500 more scanning threads so it is very easy to build massive capability with Sandfly to protect many hosts even in large network deployments.
 The nodes will connect to the server and handle scanning requests on demand with automatic load balancing.
-You do not need to do anything to the nodes except ensure they have SSH access to the hosts they are required to protect.
+The only action required is to ensure that these nodes have SSH access to the hosts they are intending to protect.

 The containers can all run on the same Virtual Machine (VM), but we recommend that this VM not be the same one used to host the server for security reasons.
-The only limit to how many node containers you can run is the CPU and RAM of the VM hosting them.
+The only limit to how many node containers any given host can run is based on the available RAM and CPU.

-The rest of these instructions will get the host VM ready to run the node containers.
+The rest of these instructions will get the host ready to run the node containers.

 Standard Security vs. Maximum Security Installation

 The section on Standard Security vs. Maximum Security installation goes over the differences in how to deploy Sandfly for your environment.
-If you are running a very small deployment, or testing the product, you may want to use the Standard Security mode.
-For customers with resources to do so, we highly recommend the Maximum Security installation of running the server and nodes on separate VMs.
+If running a very small deployment, or testing the product, it is reasonable to consider using the Standard Security mode.
+For users with resources to do so, we highly recommend the Maximum Security installation which runs the server and node(s) on separate hosts, be it VMs or bare-metal servers.

 I Want to Use the Standard Security Install

-If you are happy running the server and scanning node containers on the same VM, you can skip most of the instructions here.
-Simply go to the Start the Node section below to start a scanning node on the same system as the server and proceed to log in to begin using Sandfly.
+If you accept the risks of running the server and scanning node containers on the same host / VM, most of the instructions here can be skipped.
+In this case, go to the Start the Node section below to start a scanning node on the same system as the server and proceed to log in to begin using Sandfly.

 I Want to Use the Maximum Security Install

-If you want to use the recommended separate VMs for running the server and scanning nodes, you will need to do all of the steps outlined below.
+To use the recommended separate hosts for running the server and scanning nodes, complete all of the steps outlined below.

 Download Setup Archive